-Freezing temperatures will cause mechanical damage to the system and irreversible damage to the Reverse Osmosis Membrane Element.
-Never store the Reverse Osmosis Membrane Element in direct sunlight or expose it to storage temperatures above 120° F / 50° C or below 32° F / 0° C. High temperatures cause significant membrane production loss that results in an increase in operating pressure and places undue stress on the membrane.
+Freezing temperatures cause mechanical damage to the system and irreversible damage to the Reverse Osmosis Membrane Element.
+Never store the Reverse Osmosis Membrane Element in direct sunlight or expose the Sea Recovery Reverse Osmosis Membrane to storage temperatures above 120° F / 50° C or below 32° F / 0° C. High temperatures cause significant membrane production loss that results in an increase in operating pressure and places undue stress on the membrane.
 This damage is irreversible.